MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[Title <String>]`: Administrator-supplied title of the terms and conditions.
 This is shown to the user on prompts to accept the T&C policy.
   - `[Version <Int32?>]`: Integer indicating the current version of the terms.
 Incremented when an administrator makes a change to the terms and wishes to require users to re-accept the modified T&C policy.

-TROUBLESHOOTINGEVENTS <IMicrosoftGraphDeviceManagementTroubleshootingEvent\[]>: The list of troubleshooting events for the tenant.
+`TROUBLESHOOTINGEVENTS <IMicrosoftGraphDeviceManagementTroubleshootingEvent[]>`: The list of troubleshooting events for the tenant.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CorrelationId <String>]`: Id used for tracing the failure in the service.
   - `[EventDateTime <DateTime?>]`: Time when the event occurred .

-WINDOWSAUTOPILOTDEVICEIDENTITIES <IMicrosoftGraphWindowsAutopilotDeviceIdentity\[]>: The Windows autopilot device identities contained collection.
+`WINDOWSAUTOPILOTDEVICEIDENTITIES <IMicrosoftGraphWindowsAutopilotDeviceIdentity[]>`: The Windows autopilot device identities contained collection.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AddressableUserName <String>]`: Addressable user name.
   - `[AzureActiveDirectoryDeviceId <String>]`: AAD Device ID - to be deprecated
   - `[DisplayName <String>]`: Display Name
-  - `[EnrollmentState <EnrollmentState?>]`:
+  - `[EnrollmentState <EnrollmentState?>]`: enrollmentState
   - `[GroupTag <String>]`: Group Tag of the Windows autopilot device.
   - `[LastContactedDateTime <DateTime?>]`: Intune Last Contacted Date Time of the Windows autopilot device.
   - `[ManagedDeviceId <String>]`: Managed Device ID